EDIorg/data-package-best-practices/webpages/1_organize/1b_ongoing_datasets.md

 </th>
 <td>- User will be able to find and download all data at one time
 </td>
-<td>- More work for the creators, as data are 'pre-inegrated' by them
+<td>- More work for the creators if there are changes, as data are 'pre-inegrated' by them
 </td>
-<td>tbd
+<td>- knb-lter-mcr.7
+<br/>- knb-lter-bnz.212
 </td>
 </tr>